google/youtube-8m/README.md

 python script which should be executed (in this case the train module).
 Since the training data files are hosted in the public 'youtube8m-ml' storage bucket in the 'us-central1' region, we've colocated our job in the same region in order to have the fastest access to the data.
+If you find that your jobs are getting queued in the 'us-central1' region, you can try the 'us-east1' region instead.

 It may take several minutes before the job starts running on Google Cloud.
 When it starts you will see outputs like the following: